 Inflammatory breast cancer (IBC)

-The rapidly progredient inflammatory mastocarcinoma is an aggresive type of breast cancer and is based on a lymphangiosis carcinomatosa.
+The rapidly progredient inflammatory mastocarcinoma is an aggressive type of breast cancer and is based on a lymphangiosis carcinomatosa.
 Clinically, it is characterized by an erythema of the skin, orange-peel-skin, and swelling and reddening of the breast’s skin.

 Therapy includes neoadjuvant chemotherapy or radiation to be followed by surgery (modified radical mastectomy).
 Having a 5-year-survival-rate of only 5%, the prognosis of the inflammatory mastocarcinoma is poor.

 Paget’s disease of the nipple

 The Paget’s carcinoma grows intraepidermal ductal and appears in an eczematously changed nipple and/or areola.
 It may be accompanied a DCIS or an invasive ductal carcinoma.

 Since mammography is usually without pathological findings, exfoliative cytology is a proper way to detect the typical Paget-cells (large cells, bright cytoplasm and large round/oval nucleus).
 MRT-scans can be equally sensible.

 For therapy, the modified radical mastectomy and, in individual cases, a breast-preserving therapy (BPT) comes into consideration, in which the therapy plan depends on the present type of carcinoma.

 Note: With an eczematous nipple, Paget’s disease should always be ruled out!
 Further diagnostic and therapeutic steps can be found in the next article: The mastocarcinoma II – diagnosis, therapy and prognosis.